 They’ve also got some lovely pancakes on offer here, which kids will no doubt love, and an award-winning banana bread sandwich too.
 It’s also right on the canal near Paddington – so the young’uns will be happy spotting all the wildlife that’s found here!

-📍You’ll find Darcie and May Green at the Grand Union Canal, Sheldon Square, W2 6DS.
+📍 You’ll find Darcie and May Green at the Grand Union Canal, Sheldon Square, W2 6DS.

 🚇 Nearest station is Paddington.

-10. The Pear Tree
+10. The Pear Tree, Surrey Quays

 This lovely spot in Surrey Quays is also inspired by Antipodean fare, and its aim is to ‘to bring people together with great food and artisan drinks’.
 They do everything here from brunch to dinner and deli options, and there’s also a great kid’s menu for children under the age of 12.

-📍You’ll find The Pear Tree at Greenland Place, Yeoman Street, London, SE8 5ER.
+📍 You’ll find The Pear Tree at Greenland Place, Yeoman Street, London, SE8 5ER.

 🚇 Nearest station is Surrey Quays.

-11. Café Murano Covent Garden
+11. Café Murano, Covent Garden

 Owned by highly-regarded chef Angela Hartnett, Café Murano is all about ‘true Italian dining’.
 Though their Mayfair branch is a Michelin-star award-winner, their Covent Garden joint is much more family-friendly.